 Everywhere I look, someone is avoiding taking a look in the mirror for anything other than checking out their body shape or putting on their layers of make-up or hair product.

-For a while I’ve been thinking — trying to convince myself that I am not, in fact, witnessing the degeneration of the human species.
+For awhile I’ve been thinking, hoping — trying to convince myself that I am not, in fact, witnessing the degeneration of the human species.
 Meanwhile, the lack of humanity seems to trickle down to another generation every few years and I find myself looking at little children who suffer from anxiety at 8 years old, who offer death as an alternative to daily life at 6, and wondering what happened.
 Where we went wrong.
 And in my personal life, experiencing the effects of people who just cannot see anything past themselves.
 How they destroy anything in their quest to save themselves from a perceived threat that often only exists in their own mind.
-How incapable they are at handling discomfort, how they struggle to connect to reality, to purpose—or at the very least, to contribute.
+How incapable they are with handling discomfort, how they struggle to connect to reality, to purpose—or at the very least, to contribute.

 The great “I” have arrived.
 I am here.
 What else is there?